The Lake of Tears: Plot summary

-In The Forests of Silence, the topaz had been retrieved by Lief, Barda, and Jasmine.
-They continue on their way to the Lake of Tears, to retrieve the ruby.
-They learn that the land surrounding the Lake of Tears is controlled by the evil sorceress Thaegan, who has 13 monster children.
-As the companions travel through the countryside they rescue a man named Manus from the Shadow Lord's servants, Grey Guards.
-Manus is from the city of Raladin.
-100 years ago, Thaegan put a spell on Raladin that caused them and all of their offspring to never be able to speak.
-Lief, Barda, and Jasmine also learn that Thaegan put a spell on the city of D'Or and turned it into the Lake of Tears.
-The companions, with Manus, escape from the Grey Guards only to be captured by Jin and Jod, two of Thaegan's children.
-They eventually defeat Jin and Jod and journey to the city of Raladin, where Manus hopes to find his people.
-Upon arrival, they find the city empty.
-Only when the Ralad people hear the companions, they come out of hiding.
-Lief, Barda, and Jasmine tell the Ralads that they must journey to the Lake of Tears, despite the Ralads pleas, but they do not tell them they are going in quest of one of the gems of the Belt of Deltora.
+Using his own written language, Manus reveals he is from the city of Raladin.
+A century prior, Thaegan put a spell on Raladin that caused them and all of their offspring to never be able to speak after they spoke out against her cursing the city of D'Or to become the Lake of Tears.
+Manus had been captured and enslaved by Jin and Jod while seeking assistance from Del, and by the Grey Guards after escaping from them.
+They journey to the city of Raladin, where Manus hopes to find his people, but find the city empty upon arrival until Manus plays an abandoned flute.
+The remaining Ralads reveal themselves, having constructed a city underground, and give the companions shelter.
+After recovering, Lief, Barda, and Jasmine tell the Ralads that they must journey to the Lake of Tears, despite the Ralads' pleas and warning of both Thaegan's magic protecting her and a creature called "Soldeen", but they do not tell them they are going in quest of one of the gems of the Belt of Deltora.
 Manus agrees to be their guide.